Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 Button Mushrooms

-Button mushrooms contain carcinogenic hydrazines but are found in very small amounts.
+Button mushrooms contain carcinogenic hydrazines but are found in small amounts.
 Once cooked, the amount of hydrazine diminishes further.

 Cremini Mushrooms